The History of the Pension Plan

 In financial advisor and radio personality Ric Edelman's book, The Truth About Retirement Plans and IRAs, he describes a monthly lifetime income benefit that was offered to soldiers during the American Revolution.
 If a soldier survived the war, the Continental Congress would reward them with income for life.
 It was called a pension, and it was offered again by the federal government in the Civil War and every U.S. war since.

 The structure, however, was not new.
 Soldiers who served in Ancient Rome were also guaranteed income after they retired.
-(In fact, one economist believes that a growing army led to underfunded pensions, which led to the fall of Rome.)
 There is also evidence of pensions being offered to public sector workers throughout history.

 Public Sector Pension Plans